Chinese destroyer Changsha (173): Construction and career

 Changsha was the second ship of the class and laid down at the Jiangnan Shipyard in Shanghai.
 She was launched on 19 December 2012 and commissioned on 12 August 2015.

 In September 2015, the Changsha and other ships of the Ninth Detachment of the South China Sea Fleet conducted a “back-to-back” actual combat exercise in a certain area of the South China Sea.
 During the exercise, Changsha and others conducted competitions in multiple exercises, such as air defense and anti-missile, anti-submarine, and comprehensive defense that highlighted joint strikes and information integration.

 On 18 June 2017, Changsha, destroyer Yuncheng, and supply ship Luomahu made their way to St. Petersburg and Kaliningrad, Russia, to participate in the Sino-Russian "Sea Joint-2017" military exercise.
 On the way, there was a sudden failure of the underwater equipment of Changsha, and the ship's power system had a safety hazard. she returned back to China and was replaced by Hefei.

 Early 2018, Changsha and frigate Hengyang formed an open sea training formation to the South China Sea and the Indian Ocean to conduct "Zhanlan-2018A" open sea training.

+On 21 November 2024, Changsha along with LHD Hainan will visit Hong Kong for five days.